The lantana plant, a bright, sun-loving plant, producing flowers in abundance and rewarding you with lots of color.

 Ruthlessly cutting back the entire top growth to six or seven inches will reward you with a brand-new, well-shaped plant for summer, with an abundance of the new wood on which the lantana produces flowers.

-Below are a few of the dozens of varieties available today.
+Below are a few of the dozens of varieties and Lantana species available today.
 Most can trace their parent back to Lantana camara.

 Lantana ‘Confetti Tricolor’ – An excellent tricolor.
 The individual flowers in each cluster are yellow, pink, and a blending of purple.
 The effect is that of confetti on a green carpet.